Gunlom Falls

 The Gunlom Falls, formerly Waterfall Creek Falls, is a cascading waterfall on the Waterfall Creek located in the Kakadu National Park in the Northern Territory, Australia.
-The falls are also known as UDP Falls and are perhaps most famous for making an appearance in the movie Crocodile Dundee.
+The falls are also known as UDP Falls.

 Location and features

 The falls descend from an elevation of 168 m above sea level and range in height between 60–85 m and are located in the Mary River area in the southern part of Kakadu, less visited by tourists.

 Depending on the time of the year, the Gunlom Falls range from a roaring waterfall to a gentle trickle falling down the cliffs.
 This plunge pool at the bottom of the falls is one of the most visited places in the Kakadu National Park and a popular swimming hole.

 A steep 15-minute climb leads to the top of the falls, with views over the southern region of the park.
 There is also a series of swimming holes at the top of the falls.
 The waterfall is approximately 40 km from the Kakadu Highway on a gravel road, just inside the southern entry to the park.
 During the wet season (December to April), access is restricted.
 There is also a campground located near the falls.

 The nearest accommodation is Cooinda Lodge, about two hours away in a vehicle, but there is a large public campground with hot showers and flushing toilets at the falls.